dqwyy/blog/source/_posts/0003-software-to-install-after-installing-windows-10.md

 - [ShadowsocksR](https://github.com/shadowsocksrr/shadowsocksr-csharp/releases)

 ## Torrent
-- [Transmission](https://transmissionbt.com/download/), but the default user interface is too simple so that it lacks many neccessary functions, [Transmission Web Control](https://github.com/ronggang/transmission-web-control) will enhance it.
+- [Transmission](https://transmissionbt.com/download/), but the default user interface is too simple so that it lacks many necessary functions, [Transmission Web Control](https://github.com/ronggang/transmission-web-control) will enhance it.
 - [qBittorrent](https://www.qbittorrent.org/download.php), I used it before but not any more because it always says "Saving torrent progress" when I am shutting down my computer, and this will prevent my computer from shutting down, [someone else was also suffering this bug](https://github.com/qbittorrent/qBittorrent/issues/10014).

 ## Screen recording